Racism is the belief in the superiority of one race over another–usually one’s own.

 A = Adolf Hitler.
 The ‘purest’ example of the belief of the superiority of one’s race.
 His conclusion was to wipe out all other races, leading racism to its destructive extreme.

 B = Botha, Pieter Willem.
-Not claiming racial superiority, but in favour of separate development (“apartheid”) although unclear about how to motivate separation if races are truly equal.
+Not claiming racial superiority, but in favour of separate development (“apartheid”) although unclear about how to motivate separation if races were truly equal.

 C= Caesar, Julius.
 Professed the cynical belief that other nations and races possessed equal talent and should indeed interact with Romans, although only as subordinates, servants and slaves.

-What do these three (arguably rather different) strands have in common?
+What do these three (arguably very different) strands have in common?
 They are united by the presumption that oneself is entitled to a better life than others, although for different reasons.

 Even today, amateur anthropologists point to IQ tests showing different results across nations and races.
 They fail to account, however, for factors driving IQ results such as parental and societal resources, education systems, as well as family and peer pressure to perform academically–or lack thereof.

-Even if all those were accounted for, the differences between IQ means between nations and races are far below the standard deviations observed within each group
+Even if all those were accounted for, the differences in IQ between nations and races would remain in the single digits–far below the standard deviations of 15-24 IQ points that are observed within each group

 Interestingly, racial prejudice is similar to other socially conservative views, such as intensity of religious belief, that it is heavily correlated with low education.